CarlSargunar/Umbraco-Docker/README.md

     dotnet new Umbraco -n UmbDock --friendly-name "Admin User" --email "admin@admin.com" --password "1234567890" --connection-string "Data Source=(localdb)\MSSQLLocalDB;AttachDbFilename=|DataDirectory|\Umbraco.mdf;Integrated Security=True"

-Or if you are on Linux, you will need acess to a SQL server instance - either standalone or running in Docker
+if you are on Linux, you will need acess to a SQL server instance - either standalone or running in Docker.
+In that case replace the Connectionstring with one to a valid database

 ### Add the project to the solution, and install a starter kit